the-events-calendar/gigpress/readme.txt

 = 2.3.29 [2023-04-27] =

-* Tweak - Resolve a problematic usage of the shortcode `[gigpress_menu]` improving the safety of the plugin.
+* Tweak - Resolve a problematic usage of the shortcode `[gigpress_related]` improving the safety of the plugin.

 = 2.3.28 [2022-12-27] =